kimikokel/kimikokel/README.md

 - 👀 I’m interested in sleeping
 - 🌱 I’m currently studying Computing
 - 💞️ I'm into Web and Game development
-- 📫 How to reach me: in your dreams

 <!---
 kimikokel/kimikokel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.